Przejdź do treści

 How much alcohol can I bring to the UK after Brexit?

-How much alcohol can you bring to the UK after Brexit
+How much alcohol can you bring to the uk after brexit

 How much alcohol you can bring to the UK for what is considered 'personal use’ depends on the type of alcohol.
 Under the 2023 UK duty-free allowance rules, if you are arriving in (Great Britain (England, Wales or Scotland) from abroad,